 Interested consumers can check out VitaCup Organic Instant Coffee Sticks at this link to the product page on the brand's official website, where they retail for $1 per serving at a subscription rate.

 We are not suggesting that any of the products referenced in this section are as effective as Orlistat, or any other FDA-approved weight loss medication.
 Rather, we're sharing options that patients with an aversion to pharmaceutical medication may wish to speak to their doctor about.

 Orlistat has been reviewed over 300 times on Drugs.com, which is a website where users of pharmaceutical medication can publish reviews of their experience.

 Orlistat has an average rating of 7.3/10 for treating obesity on Drugs.com, which is one of the higher average ratings we’ve noted.

-The top positive review of the drug is written by a used named “Gurlo” who claims the drug was successful for their weight loss goal even without incorporating exercise:
+The top positive review of the drug is written by a user named “Gurlo” who claims the drug was successful for weight loss even without incorporating exercise: